MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 3. Experience kiosk mode on HoloLens when user signs in

-To validate the kiosk is assigned, it&#39;s time to sign into the device with a user to experience the kiosk.
+To validate the kiosk is assigned, it's time to sign into the device with a user to experience the kiosk.
 Be aware that unlocking the device and signing in are different and a fresh sign-in is required, users can sign out from the start menu.
 Once a user who is receiving the kiosk profile signs into the device they should be presented with the UI experience that you have configured.

 If you do not see the kiosk experience then review the XML file and ensure that the profiles are properly associated with the correct user, user group, or user type.

 4. Remove kiosk configuration from HoloLens (if needed)

 To remove the Kiosk configuration, [remove the provisioning package via the Settings app](hololens-provisioning.md#applyremove-a-provisioning-package-to-hololens-after-setup).
-This may involve having the Settings app in your kiosk, or using an account that isn&#39;t presented with the Kiosk.
+This may involve having the Settings app in your kiosk, or using an account that isn't presented with the Kiosk.

 > [!NOTE]
 > If you would like your end users to be unable to remove the provisioning package, and you have the Settings app in your Kiosk then you can disable the removal of providing packages via policy.
 Use the [Security/AllowRemoveProvisioningPackage](/windows/client-management/mdm/policy-csp-security#security-allowremoveprovisioningpackage) and set it to not allow users to remove packages.
 This can be set in the same provisioning package that applies the Kiosk.